rogernogueraplanesas/irradiare-app/docs/eurostat-guide.md

 python eurostat_main.py
 ```

-The steps in the *eurostat_main* script can also be executed individually from their respective paths.
+The steps involved in the *eurostat_main* script can also be executed individually from their respective paths.

 ---